 Medicare doesn’t cover all of the insurance needs that seniors have.
-Insurance agents may want to help their clients obtain the additional coverage types that they need while also securing additional insurance sales for themselves.
-But be careful.
-Medicare has strict marketing rules when it comes to cross-selling to seniors.
+Your clients might have gaps in coverage that could leave them at financial risk.
+By cross selling ancillary products, you not only help fill those coverage gaps, but you also build year round revenue opportunities for yourself.
+But be aware, Medicare has strict marketing rules when it comes to cross-selling to seniors.
 Before you do anything, make sure you understand how to proceed compliantly.

 What Other Insurance Products Do Seniors Need?